marc-philipp-knechtle/activemq-artemis-operator/README.md

 ## Clustering Questions
 ### Changes in the broker.xml when using deploymentPlan.size > 1

+### How does the broker.xml in the pods reflect the Custom Resources?

 ## Stopping some pods
 ### What happens with the messages from a single pod when the pod is stopped.
 Are they redistributed?
 See [this guide](https://developers.redhat.com/articles/2023/12/05/how-use-message-migration-amq-broker-operator#).